-- Stale cheque – a cheque can be presented to the bank for until three months from the date mentioned in the cheque, post which the cheque will be dishonored.
+- Stale cheque – a cheque can be presented to the bank for until three months from the date mentioned in the cheque, post which the cheque will be dishonoured.

-- Frozen Account – an account is frozen on the direction of the government or court, in which case the bank will dishonor the cheques bearing the particular account number.
+- Frozen Account – an account is frozen on the direction of the government or court, in which case the bank will dishonour the cheques bearing the particular account number.

 Types of Dishonor

-- Dishonor of bill of exchange by non-acceptance.
+- Dishonour of bill of exchange by non-acceptance.

-- Dishonor of promissory note, bill of exchange or cheque by non-payment.
+- Dishonour of promissory note, bill of exchange or cheque by non-payment.

-Note: The bill may be treated as dishonored if the drawee is incompetent to contract and on account of disqualification of acceptance.
+Note: The bill may be treated as dishonoured if the drawee is incompetent to contract and on account of disqualification of acceptance.